joszuijderwijk/personal-website/_posts/2021-01-21-traffic-light-1.md

 In the past I've been using [CloudMQTT](https://www.cloudmqtt.com/) for experimenting, but they recently shut down their free plans (cheapest plan is now $5 per month).
 [MyQttHub](https://myqtthub.com/en), [HiveMQ](https://www.hivemq.com/) and [Flespi](https://flespi.com/mqtt-broker) look promising, although I've never used any of them.

 For our project, we'll use [Mosquitto](https://mosquitto.org/), a popular open-source MQTT broker.
 While there are cloud-based options available, setting up your own broker provides more control and is cheaper in the long run.
 Setting up your own broker is fairly easy to do, but it requires some configuration and of course your own server.
+You can find a tutorial on how to do so using Docker [here](https://www.homeautomationguy.io/blog/docker-tips/configuring-the-mosquitto-mqtt-docker-container-for-use-with-home-assistant).

 ### Implementing Access Control